 The Contact page is also the last page in your menu.
 Adding social media links here will encourage visitors to transition off your website and follow you on other social pages as well.
 Anytime you post new material to social media this will make it easier for them to share it to others as well.

 By checking out these piano teacher website templates you can see how easy it is to design an attractive website for your business.
 In this post we focus on piano teachers, but we have many more examples.
 Take a look at our sample band sites page as well as in our blog in the featured websites section.
+If you need a bit more guidance check out our free online guide How to make a website for your music.
 Get started today and you’ll see how easy it is to get a functional piano teacher website up in no time!

 Build a stunning band website and store in minutes